learn-co-curriculum/dsc-building-an-object-oriented-simulation-lab/README.md

         1B.
 Select another random person from the population.
         2B.
 If this person is alive, not infected, unvaccinated, and hasn't been infected before:
             1C.
 Generate a random number between 0 and 1.
 If this random number is greater than `(1 - self.r0)`, then mark this new person as newly infected
-        3B.If the person is vaccinated, currently infected, or has been infected in a previous round of the simulation, do nothing.
+        3B.
+If the person is vaccinated, currently infected, or has been infected in a previous round of the simulation, do nothing.
     2A.
 Repeat the step above until the infected person has interacted with 100 random living people from the population.
 2. Once every infected person has interacted with 100 random living people, resolve all current illnesses and new infections 2A.
 For each person that started this round as infected, generate a random number between 0 and 1.
 If that number is greater than `(1 - mortality rate)`, then that person has been killed by the disease.
 They should be marked as dead.
 Otherwise, they stay alive, and can longer catch the disease.